Here are the statuses of my current games in development. These are not official but estimates:

 For details on each problem, see below.

 This game is a passion project of mine.
-Vampire Fiction is currently under development for FableLabs.
+Vampire Fiction is currently available to play for iOS in the Tales app.
 Here’s the summary of the game:

 As a newly created vampire, you are born into a life of mystery.
 Just after rising for the first time, your Sire dies.
 How will you learn to survive?
 What are these dark powers you now possess?
 The city is yours to explore and when you discover others of your kind, will you embrace them as siblings or challenge their way of afterlife?

 Having recently awoken, you must feed on the blood of mortals.
 As you hunt for your first meal, you learn of vampiric powers at your disposal.

 - Darkness: create and wield manifestations of darkness, like creating clouds of darkness in which to hide or enshrouding an enemy to drain their lifeforce.